jimmyislive/blog/content/posts/ai-first-challenges.md

 AI is a truly powerful and transformational tool.
 Understanding what you can do with it takes time and patience.
 Software is still very much a people centered business.
 We will get more productive and may not need as many, but we need to find that out for ourselves.
 Ignore the hype.

+---

-I'm still very bullish on AI.
+*I'm still very bullish on AI.
 When we finally reach equilibrium, I truly believe AI will be a net positive.
 We just need to invent our techniques, processes, ecosystems and ourselves to work in an AI First world.
-And like everything of value, that takes time.
+And like everything of value, that takes time.*